axelson/dep_viz/README.md

 - [x] Selected node + hover is not restoring stroke colors
 - [x] Make the all files view the default
 - [x] When hovering over top stats, ensure that the view mode switches appropriately
+- [x] New controller action that simply serves a `.dot` file
+- [x] Parse the `.dot` file in js
+- [x] Allow using a user-provided `.dot` file
+- [x] Allow choosing a preset xref_graph.dot to be shown via dropdown
+- [x] Change the selected node to the new style
+- [x] When in highlight individual file mode from roll over, use selected file style but in the color of the node
+- [x] Selected file when switching away should reset the node force layout
+- [x] All files view default fix
+  - Selected file view should replace all files view
+- [x] In sample, f.ex should depend on c_export.ex, yet it isn't highlighted in ancestors view

 Maybe:
 - [ ] Create a "score" for the repository or the file